Principal and Owner

 Environmental Planner I

-As a resident of the Rogue Valley for 25 years, Dustin is well acquainted with the changing culture and landscape of the area.
-He enjoys and learning about, and exploring the outdoors, and about all else that involves playing with dirt.
+As a resident of the Rogue Valley for over 25 years, Dustin is well acquainted with the changing culture and landscape of the area.
+He enjoys learning about and exploring the outdoors, as well as all else that involves playing with dirt.

-Michelle joined Camas with over 25 years of experience in operational management in the social services sector.
+Michelle has over 25 years of experience in the operational management sector.
 She is a management professional in the areas of budget development, expenditure controls, organizational planning, personnel management, and external/internal audits to ensure quality and compliance.

 As the Business Administrator for Camas, she is responsible for all aspects of the business operations for the company.
 She works alongside the environmental professionals at Camas to ensure that all client and vendor needs are met to ensure smooth operations of the business.